This article provides an overview of maps and a list of map research websites. The sites

-- Geographic maps of the world, countries, the United States, individual states, counties, cities and towns
+- Geographic – Includes all areas of the world, countries, the United States, individual states, counties, cities, and towns.

-- Road Maps – important for planning vacation trips and surveillance missions, shows interstates, highways, roads and streets
+- Road – These are important for planning vacation trips and surveillance missions as they show interstates, highways, roads, and streets.

-- Stars – that show the constellations of stars in the sky
+- Topographic – shows the topography of an area.
+Star maps show the constellations of stars in the sky.

-- Online – such as MapQuest or Google Maps
+- Online – Web-based versions such as MapQuest or Google Maps.

-- Census – shows the population and demographics of an area
+- Historical – show the history of a geographical area.
+Census maps show the population and demographics of an area.

 Following are links to websites and mapping resources, geographic information, and more:

-- Google Maps – Provides directions, interactive maps, and satellite/aerial imagery of the United States.
-Google can also search by keyword such as type of business.
+Google Maps – Provides directions, interactive tools, and satellite/aerial imagery of the United States.
+Google can also search by keyword, such as type of business.

-- MapQuest – MapQuest helps you find directions for and explore towns and cities worldwide.
-MapQuest displays addresses on the map, and allows you to view nearby businesses, get driving directions and more
+MapQuest – Yep, MapQuest is still around!
+This timeless classic helps you find directions and explore towns and cities worldwide.
+MapQuest displays addresses and allows you to view nearby businesses, get driving directions, and more.

-- Maps.com – A leading provider of mapping products and solutions to business, education and consumer markets.
-Has wallmaps for the wall, world, United States, Travel, Travel Guides, Atlases and more.
+Maps.com – A leading provider of mapping products and solutions to business, education, and consumer markets.
+Has versions for the wall, world, United States, Travel, Travel Guides, Atlases, and more.

-- How Far Is It? – This site allows you to type in 2 cities, Zip codes, or coordinates in the world and find out how far apart they are
+- How Far Is It? – This site allows you to type in two cities using the city name, Zip codes, or coordinates anywhere in the world and find out how far apart they are.

-- Map Books 4 U: Thomas Guide Map Books – Order your Thomas Guide® map books, laminated Thomas Guides®, road atlases, Rand McNally Street Guides, EasyFinder Folded Laminated nav tools, Digital Edition Cd-Roms, Magnabrite® Magnifiers, and Wall Maps
+- Map Books 4 U: Thomas Guide Books – Order laminated Thomas Guides®, road atlases, Rand McNally Street Guides, EasyFinder Folded Laminated nav tools, Digital Edition Cd-Roms, Magnabrite® Magnifiers, and Wall Planners

-- Mapping the National Parks – The Mapping the National Parks collection documents the history, cultural aspects and geological formations of areas that eventually became National Parks.
-The collection consists of approximately 200 maps dating from the 17th century to the present, reflecting early mapping of the areas that would become four National Parks, as well as the parks themselves
+- Mapping the National Parks – This collection documents the history, cultural aspects, and geological formations of areas that eventually became National Parks.
+The collection consists of more than 200 documents dating from the 17th century to the present, reflecting the early mapping of the areas that would become four National Parks, as well as the parks themselves.

 - Mineral Industry – International mineral locations provided by the United States Geological Survey